Reading Branch real ale pubs

 ku.oc.nnikcolruhseht@olleh(0118) 934 9094

 A pub, once rescued from and run by the community, is now commercially owned by Rarebreed Dining.
 The owners have given it a major refurbishment and turned, what used to be marquee area, into an extensive restaurant area offering home made cuisine using local producers wherever possible.
 English sparling wines and English gins are offered.
-The large garden provides a relaxing place for a pint and includes a separate children's play area.
+The large garden provides a relaxing place for a pint.
 Wheelchair friendly.

 - Shurlock Inn ku.oc.nnikcolruhseht@olleh(0118) 934 9094 The Street Shurlock Row RG10 0PS